A Universal Quantum Certainty Relation for Arbitrary Number of Observables: Introduction

 \section{Introduction}

 Heisenberg uncertainty principle~\cite{Heisenberg1927Uber} in quantum mechanics imposes restrictions on the information obtainable in simultaneous measurement of conjugate observables and on the preparation of the quantum states giving definite expectation values for incompatible physical realities.
 Quantum uncertainty relations have been continuously investigated to characterize the uncertainty principle~\cite{Heisenberg1927Uber}, which is one of the most fundamental features that mark the departure of quantum mechanics from the classical realm.
 The most representative uncertainty relation is given by Robertson \cite{Robertson1929The}, in which uncertainty has been quantified using the variance of the measurement results.
-To eliminate Robertson’s inequality weakness, the entropic uncertainty relations \cite{Everett1957Relative, BBI1975U,Deutsch1983Uncertainty,Maassen1988Generalized,PJ17E} were proposed.
+A few other results for variance-based uncertainty relations can be found in Refs. \cite{SE30S,BP14C,KS14H,CB15S,SQ16S,QH16M,SQ17A,YS23M,LA24Q,abdrabbou25}, etc. Over half a century later, it was realized that information entropy allows one to formalize notions like uncertainty and unpredictability \cite{Everett1957Relative,BBI1975U}.
+Subsequently, the entropic formulation uncertainty relation has been intensely investigated \cite{Deutsch1983Uncertainty, Maassen1988Generalized,WS10E,PJ12U,PJ15S,RA16E,PJ17E}.
 Studies indicate that these two different forms of uncertainty relations are in fact mutually convertible \cite{Li2016Equivalence}.
-The variance or entropy maps the probability distribution into a real number, while the distribution uncertainty has some intrinsic structures.
-Recently, a novel approach is introduced to capture the structure essence of quantum uncertainty based on the majorization theory \cite{Partovi2011Majorization,Friedland2013Universal,Puchala2013Majorization,MW11I}.
-This approach reveals that the probability distributions of incompatible observables cannot be arbitrarily peaked.
-Employing the lattice theory on majorization \cite{Cicalese2002Supermodularity}, the optimal quantum uncertainty relation for any number of observables and general measurements has been obtained \cite{Li2019Optimal} and experimentally investigated by \cite{WS22E,WH20E}.